 The Best Christmas Lights in Melbourne’s Southern Suburbs

 Vialls Avenue, Parkdale

-This is another street where every house gets involved.
+If you’re looking on where to see the best Christmas lights in Melbourne in 2022, this is another street where every house gets involved.
+Welcome to Vialls Avenue Parkdale!
 Enjoy a slow drive or stroll down the road, pick your favourite house and take in the glow.
-Christmas Eve 2020 sorted.
+Christmas Eve 2022 sorted.

 The Best Christmas Lights in Melbourne’s Western Suburbs

 Cooper Street, Sunshine